Best

 Toronto Market Condition

-Three 0.25% rate cut by the Bank of Canada in June, July, and September 2024, were the first rate cuts in over four years, and they brought some hope that the housing market may see a price boost as buyers return from the sidelines.
-However, Toronto Regional Real Estate Board (TRREB) polling in June 2024 found that rate cuts totalling at least 1.00% would be needed before a significant number of buyers would return to the market.
-The possibility of a supersized 0.50% rate cut in October 2024, as well as further projected interest rate cuts in 2024 and into 2025, may make a cumulative 1.25% cut reality sooner rather than later.
-We have instead seen a larger influx of sellers who had been waiting to list their homes than a return of buyers.
+Three 0.25% rates cut by the Bank of Canada in June, July, and September 2024 were the first rate cuts in over four years, and they brought some hope that the housing market may see a price boost as buyers return from the sidelines.
+We have instead seen a larger influx of sellers who had been waiting to list their homes than a return of buyers, seen through high listing numbers, although October 2024 did see a surge in home sales.
+Another rate cut in October 2024, as well as future rate cuts, may result in a more robust Toronto housing market in the coming months.

 wahi map